criyle/go-sandbox/README.md

 The idea of rootfs and interval CPU usage checking comes from [syzoj/judge-v3](https://github.com/syzoj/judge-v3) and the pooled pre-forked container comes from [vijos/jd4](https://github.com/vijos/jd4).

+If you are looking for sandbox implementation via REST API, please check [go-judge](https://github.com/criyle/go-judge).

 Notice: Only works on Linux since ptrace, unshare, cgroup are available only on Linux

 ## Build & Install